A quiet game for the Czech until he sprung into action with some routine saves towards the end. Always looked in control.

 Roused himself for the occasional interception but generally strolled through the first half as if he was playing in an exhibition match.
 Subbed at half-time.

 Linked up well with Drogba as his selflessness and greater appreciation of the bigger picture brought the best out of the Ivorian.
-Subbed for Torres wit half-hour left.
+Subbed for Torres with half an hour left.

 Reverted to the lone striker role that suits him best, he was a powerhouse.
 Bashed defenders out of the way, ran the channels energetically and shot from all angles.
 With less desperation when in sight of the goal, he could have got on the scoresheet.